NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 than DigitalGlobe's.
 A ready-made example having all inputs, outputs, and commands, is provided there.

-DigitalGlobe/Maxar provides images from QuickBird and the three WorldView satellites.
+DigitalGlobe provides images from QuickBird and the three WorldView satellites.
 These are the hardest images to process with Ames Stereo Pipeline because they are exceedingly large, much larger than HiRISE images (the GUI interface can be used to run stereo on just a portion